leanperia/AllAboutLeanChatbot/README.md

 pip install -r requirements.txt
 ```

 Also, make sure you have the variables below in a .env file in the root directory.
-As such, you should also have access and credits to anthropic, huggingface and tavily APIs.
+As such, you should also have access huggingface, tavily and anthropic APIs.
+The first two are within free use limits, but anthropic API usage will require credits.
 ```
-ANTHROPIC_API_KEY
 HUGGINGFACEHUB_API_TOKEN
 TAVILY_API_KEY
+ANTHROPIC_API_KEY
 ```

 # Design